Measurement of prompt charged-particle production in pp collisions at a centre-of-mass energy of 13 TeV: Detector and data sample

 The \lhcb detector~\cite{LHCb-DP-2008-001,LHCb-DP-2014-002} is a single-arm forward spectrometer covering the \mbox{pseudorapidity} range $2<\eta <5$, designed for the study of particles containing \bquark or \cquark quarks.
 The detector includes a high-precision tracking system consisting of a silicon-strip vertex detector surrounding the $pp$ interaction region, a large-area silicon-strip detector located upstream of a dipole magnet with a bending power of about $4{\mathrm{\,Tm}}$, and three stations of silicon-strip detectors and straw drift tubes placed downstream of the magnet.
 The tracking system provides a measurement of the momentum, \ptot, of charged particles with a relative uncertainty that varies from 0.5\% at low momentum to 1.0\% at 200\gevc.
 The minimum distance of a track to a primary $pp$ collision vertex, the impact parameter, is measured with a resolution of $(15+29/\pt)\mum$, where \pt is the component of the momentum transverse to the beam, in\,\gevc.
 Different types of charged hadrons are distinguished using information from two ring-imaging Cherenkov detectors.
 Photons, electrons and hadrons are identified by a calorimeter system consisting of scintillating-pad and preshower detectors, an electromagnetic and a hadronic calorimeter.
 Muons are identified by a system composed of alternating layers of iron and multiwire proportional chambers.

 The online event selection for this measurement is performed by an unbiased trigger.
 Therefore, no trigger-related systematic uncertainty arises.
 At the hardware stage, events are accepted at a fixed rate.
 The software stage then restricts the data sample to collisions of leading bunches of the \lhc bunch trains, which avoids background from previous events, while the bunch spacing of $50\ns$ in these low-intensity runs avoids contributions to the read-out from following events.
 The analysed data sample contains the events from two \lhc fills, recorded with opposite magnetic-field configurations of the \lhcb dipole magnet.
 The field configuration that bends positively (negatively) charged particles in the horizontal plane towards the centre of the \lhc ring is referred to as upwards (downwards).
 The fill recorded with the magnetic field pointing upwards comprises ${226 \times 10^6}$ events and corresponds to an integrated luminosity of $3.0\invnb$, while the fill recorded with the magnetic field pointing downwards comprises ${134 \times 10^6}$ events and corresponds to an integrated luminosity of $2.4\invnb$.
 The average numbers of collisions in a bunch crossing are $0.9$ and $0.7$ for these two fills, respectively.
+The data analysis is independent of the number of collisions per event, which means that events with multiple collisions are not treated differently.
 The results are obtained from the combined data sample, but as a cross-check, the analysis is also performed separately for each fill.
 To measure the background from interactions of the beams with residual gas in the beam pipe, beam-gas collisions are used, where only one of the two beams traverses the detector.
 Such collisions were also collected for each fill.